Frequently Asked Questions

 Who is in the Frederik Meijer Honors College?

-There are approximately 1,000 students in the Meijer Honors College, and the Honors student body is 34% male and 66% female.
+Students in the Meijer Honors College come from almost every major, and the Honors student body is 36% male and 64% female.

 This sounds interesting, how do I get more information?